How to Preserve Collagen: What Works and What’s a Waste

 If You Do Nothing Else, Do These

-These do most of the work.
-Everything else is secondary.
+If you only change three things, make it these.
+These do most of the work, everything else is secondary.

 Barrier protection: Healthy skin holds collagen better.
-If you’re over-exfoliating, stripping, or constantly trying new actives, you’re working against yourself.
+If you’re over-exfoliating, stripping, or constantly rotating new actives every week, you’re working against yourself.
+Skin that’s slightly boring and stable will always outperform “trying everything.”

 Support the barrier first.
 Build second.